 Hear from our former Hands of Hope Interns

-|Rebecca - Former Foster Parent from Georgia
+|Victoria - Former Foster Parent from California

 My time here at Casa de Esperanza has been incredible.
 One of the greatest lessons I have learned is the importance of compassion and unconditional love.
 Rocking a child all night while he is sick or running to respond to his cries in the middle of the night is completely worth it.
 It shows him that someone loves him and someone will be there for h...

 |Nicole - Former Foster Parent from Texas

 Casa de Esperanza has taught me that no matter what difficult situation a young child may be coming from, I have the opportunity to greet them with open loving arms and a safe home.
 The biggest impact on my life here has been the children I have had in my care.
 Through providing the children with a safe and nurturing home environment, I have been a...

 |Gabrielle - Former House Parent from North Carolina

 Working at Casa de Esperanza for the past 6 months has been a wonderful learning opportunity and I’ve learned so much in so little time.
 These children have taught me the true meaning of patience, understanding and happiness.
 Most importantly, they have taught me the meaning of unconditional love.
 They have had people walk out and give up on them...